 Faculty and students can be nominated through monetary sponsorship.
 Each person with a certain amount of sponsorship money could be "dunked" in the safety shower during the event.
 The club advisor should be sure to monitor and approve this event.

-Read about one ChemClub's successful safety shower dunk.
+Read about and view one ChemClub’s safety shower dunk event.

 Duct Tape a Teacher

 During a lunch hour or a sports event in the gymnasium, sell strips of duct tape to duct tape a teacher to the wall.
 The teacher stands on a chair to start, and students buy strips of duct tape to tape him or her to the wall.
 Once there’s enough tape to hold them up, remove the chair.

 Create a place in the school to serve as a “jail cell” and fill it with items such as a TV, games, chairs, food, etc., to make it a fun place to hang out.
 Make a mock warrant that students can purchase to send themselves and/or friends to jail during a free period during the school day (with approval from your school).